GAMS-dev/gams-mii/README.md

 ## How To Get Started

 Before the MII is downloaded and installed please make sure that GAMS is installed.
 Details on how to install GAMS can be found on the [download page](https://www.gams.com/download/).
+Please make sure that the `PATH` variable is set during the GAMS installation.
+If this is not done on your system you have to copy the MII to the GAMS system directory.

 First download the latest version from the release page at [GitHub](https://github.com/GAMS-dev/gams-mii/releases).

 Secondly install the MII on your system.
-Our recommendations are...
+If you did not add GAMS to the `PATH` please copy/move the MII to the GAMS system directory; otherwise our recommendations are...

 - **Windows**
   - Extract the archive and move the MII directory to your prefered location.